privacyidea/privacyidea-credential-provider/doc/configuration.rst

 ~~~~~~~~~~~~~~~~~~~

 These settings define the connection to the privacyIDEA server.

-**server_url**
+The connection is established via https by default, like indicated in the installer.

+**hostname**

-The base URL of the privacyIDEA Authentication Service.
-Usually this is
+The hostname of the privacyIDEA Authentication Service.
+That usually is something
-*https://yourserver/privacyidea* without any additional path information.
+like  *yourserver.example.com* without any additional path information.

-NOTE: https:// can be left out since the privacyIDEA Credential Provider always attempts to use secure connection.
+**path**

+Optional.
+The path to the privacyIDEA Authentication Service if there is.
+E.g. */path/to/pi*

 **ssl_ignore_invalid_cn**